matuteiglesias/journal/content/Dev/2025-02-18_Explored_Advanced_Text_Classification_and_Summariz.md

 - Examined fast large-scale summarization methods using DistilBART and BERT.
 - Set up RunPod for GPU-accelerated summarization, detailing dependency installation and script execution.
 - Analyzed performance slowdowns in summarization, identifying model downloading as a bottleneck and suggesting optimizations.
-- Analyzed BART model performance issues, offering strategies for runtime optimization.
+- Analyzed BART model performance issues, offering strategies for runtime [[optimization]].
-- Reflected on the computational costs of text summarization versus classification, providing insights into optimization strategies.
+- Reflected on the computational costs of text summarization versus classification, providing insights into [[optimization]] strategies.
 - Provided guidelines for ideal length ratios in summarization.

 ### Achievements